The technology, tested on epilepsy patients to whom electrodes have already been implanted, is currently limited to 30-50 sentences.

 Towards reading the thought?

-The AI used in the study is learning to decode individual words, not just complete sentences, which makes it more likely to accurately decode speech into new future sentences.
+The AI used in the study is learning to decode individual words, not just complete sentences, making it more likely to accurately decode speech into new sentences in the future.

-The program has also increased its accuracy when switching from one participant to another.
+The program also increased its accuracy when switching between participants.
 This also demonstrates plasticity in learning from multiple people.

 While being able to interpret limited sentences is a step forward, it's still a long way from mastering the language as a whole, the authors admit.

-However, this is a significant result.
-An artificial intelligence was able to interpret the speech already well after less than an hour.
+However, this is a significant achievement.
+An artificial intelligence was able to interpret the speech well after less than an hour.

 We have reached levels of accuracy that have not been achieved so far